How to Spend 3 Awesome Days in Taipei

 – Read my guide to visiting Taipei, traveling around Taiwan and these fun facts about Taiwan for more general info.

 – When you arrive at the Taoyuan Airport, the Airport MRT line runs direct to Taipei Main Station.
 If you arrive after midnight, you’ll need to take a taxi, book this private car from the airport (usually a little cheaper), or rent a car at the airport.
+See my guide to getting from Taoyuan Airport to Taipei.

 – The MRT is the lifeline of Taipei and goes almost everywhere on this itinerary.
 Consider getting the Unlimited Fun Pass, a tourist pass which includes entrance to 16 popular attractions plus unlimited MRT and bus rides in Taipei and New Taipei City.
 See my article on deciding whether Taipei fun passes are worth the money.